 - Alternative therapies may help to give hope.

-Herbal or 'natural' products and dietary supplements are not always safe and may have safety concerns.
-In New Zealand, Medsafe (Medical Devices Safety Authority) often reports adverse effects and interactions associated with herbal products and dietary supplements.
+Herbal or natural products and dietary supplements are not always safe and may have safety concerns.
+In New Zealand, Medsafe often reports adverse effects and interactions associated with herbal products and dietary supplements.

 If you are using CAM, let your doctor know.
 Together you can discuss any benefits of using CAM and check interactions with your conventional medicine or treatment and any safety concerns.
 For example, some plants can interact with conventional medicines.
-The sorts of questions that you and your doctor may want to discuss are:
+The sorts of questions that you and your doctor may want to discuss include the following:

 You can check for warnings on natural and herbal products on the Medsafe website.

-- Traditional Chinese medicine practitioners in New Zealand: differences associated with being a practitioner in New Zealand compared to China NZMJ October 2016
+- Traditional Chinese medicine practitioners in New Zealand – differences associated with being a practitioner in New Zealand compared to China NZ Medical Journal, 2016

-- Antioxidants and ageing: harmless placebo or dangerous to your health?
-BPAC 2008
+- Antioxidants and ageing – harmless placebo or dangerous to your health?
+BPAC, NZ, 2008